 Date: Wednesday, October 26, 4 pm, main floor of Drake Library

 Description: This will be an informative talk on one of our nation’s founding fathers, John Adams and the influences that shaped his life.
-The talk is in conjunction with the “John Adams Unbound” tour, a collection of writings by John Adams that will be exhibited in the college library - the College was one of only 20 across the nation selected to host the exhibit.
+The talk is in conjunction with the “John Adams Unbound” tour, a collection of writings by John Adams that will be exhibited in the college library - the University was one of only 20 across the nation selected to host the exhibit.

 Dr. Lynn Parsons was a member of the SUNY Brockport Department of History from 1971 to 2005.
 He received his Bachelor’s degree from Grinnell College in 1958 and his PhD. from the Johns Hopkins University in 1967.
 While at Brockport he received the Chancellor’s Award for Excellence in Teaching.
 He has published three books (John Quincy Adams: A Bibliography in 1993, John Quincy Adams in 1998, The Birth of Modern Politics in 2009).
 His unpublished play, “The Tie More Binding”, based on the letters of John and Abigail Adams, has been performed in the Brockport-Rochester area.